 School-based apprenticeships and traineeships (SATs) require one day out of school each week in the workplace.
-These opportunities are regularly promoted via the School Portal notices and the Unity College Careers Facebook page.
+These opportunities are regularly promoted via school portal notices and the Unity College Careers Facebook page.
 Contact the VET, Pathways and Transitions Officer for further information.

-Vet Student Handbook
+VET Student Handbook